-There is one facility available to the public as a storm shelter on a 24 hour basis: Wellington Health & Rehabilitation.
+There is one facility that is open on a 24 hour basis and has chosen to be available to the public as a storm shelter: Wellington Health & Rehabilitation.
 The City has no public designated storm shelters due to several reasons, which are explained later on this page.

 Wellington Health & Rehabilitation

 West parking lot behind the building.
 Enter the door marked as Tornado Shelter.

 Seeking ShelterAll citizens are encouraged to maintain situational awareness during severe weather events and be prepared to shelter in place if necessary.
 Below are basic tornado safety tips that will help you find the most ideal location to shelter during a storm.

 Basic Tornado Safety

 - The lowest possible level of a building or structure (example: first floor, basement, storm cellar).